ankitbko/SkypeForBusinessBot/README.md

 * Exception Filter - Bot does not reply anything if sender is present in **Exception List**.
 I don't want to reply to my manager that I am busy if he pings me. :)

 ### Dependency
 The bot has an **optional** dependency on Redis server.
 Since the bot will not be talking to Microsoft Bot Connector in any way, we would need to store bot's context somewhere ourself.
-I have used locally running instance of Redis.
-However I have commented out `RedisStore` and used `InMemoryStore`.
+I had earlier used locally running instance of Redis.
+However now I have commented out `RedisStore` and used `InMemoryStore`.
 To use Redis store uncomment the *region* in `Program.cs` and comment InMemory *region*.

 You would also need Skype For Business running and signed in.